 But is this extra space between the two sides of your abdominals really a problem?

 Since we all have some separation between our abdominals already, what is the significance of having a wider gap?
 Surprisingly, clinical research has lagged in this area, but is starting to accumulate.

 The key problem caused by diastasis recti appears to be that the separation in your abdominal muscles decreases functional abdominal strength (and likely in turn causes muscle imbalance and loss of coordination).
-A paper published this year identified a correlation between muscle weakness and the size of the gap below (but not above) the belly button; the larger the gap, the weaker the muscles (ref5).
+A paper published recently identified a correlation between muscle weakness and the size of the gap below (but not above) the belly button; the larger the gap, the weaker the muscles (ref5).